kyma-incubator/hack-showcase/docs/github-connector/installation.md

     >**CAUTION:** Make sure the Kyma address is in the correct format.
 It consists of the domain name and cannot begin with the dot.
 For example, `35.187.32.214.xip.io`.

     >**NOTE:** To define the Namespace in which to install chart, add the `--namespace` flag to the command.
 To define the GitHub URL, add the `--set githubURL` flag.
-If you want to crate a webhook on one repository, use the construction `repos/:owner/:repo`.
-If you want create a webhook on the whole organization you have to use `orgs/:org`.
-To provide the security token use the `--set githubToken` flag.
+To crate a webhook on one repository, use the construction `repos/:owner/:repo`.
+To create a webhook on the whole organization, use `orgs/:org`.
+To provide the security token, use the `--set githubToken` flag.

 3. For further steps, see [configuration page](/docs/github-connector/configuration.md).